stozn/pokemon/README.md

 Changelog :

+NGGYU.9 (20/03/17) :
+- Manage Team updated : Maybe not an important thing, but it needs to be clear.
+From now, you can order AND release with the 'Manage Team' checked.
+So no more 'First' button on the page, and changed to up & down buttons !

 NGGYU.8 (18/03/17) :
 - Auto-healer : Finally !
 Now the game heals itself, and you can enjoy the game at 100% as an idle game.
 - Changed "Release" to "Manage Team" : For future updates